 Setting this backpacking cot up is about as easy as it gets.
 You’ll manage in no time at all.
 Once set up you may notice it’s a little shorter than others, but that is part of the ultralight deal, saving materials is saving weight.

 Sleeping on this cot is easy, thanks to how comfortable it is and how warm it is.
 Overall this is an awesome camping cot that is ideal for backpacking.

 When looking at camping cot features, size is one of the most important.
 Naturally, you’re going to want a cot that matches your body size.
 This way you are fully supported while trying to sleep and will get a good night’s rest rather than having to hang limbs over the edge all night to git.

 All the camping cots in the review have different dimensions, some are smaller for backpacking and others are extra wide and long to accommodate taller people and people who move around in their sleep.
 Make sure you check the length and width and that the cot you choose has a few inches to spare.

-If you’re car camping, you can go for the one that quits you best, as the cot only has to be light enough to get in and out of your car.
+If you’re camping with a car, you can go for the one that fits you best, as the cot only has to be light enough to get in and out of your car.
 This means the camping cot world is your oyster and you can pick anyone out there.
 Super comfy luxury is an option.

 The best camping cot for backpacking is the Therm-a-Rest Ultralite Cot.
 This camping cot is light, packs down small, is comfortable, and very durable.
 If you’re looking for an ultralight backpacking option that will stand the test of time, this is it.

-The best camping cot for those on a budget is the ALPS Mountaineering Lightweight Cot.
-This cot is comfortable, durable, light enough for backpacking, and incredibly affordable.
+One of the best camping cots for those on a budget is the ALPS Mountaineering Lightweight Cot.
+This camping cot is comfortable, durable, light enough for backpacking, and incredibly affordable.
 It’s almost impossible to beat, and if you’re looking for something simple, and effective, look no further.